Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Do you notice that your dog frequently stops walking and won't move while you are out?
-Speak with our Southern Wisconsin vets today to schedule a consultation.
+Speak with our Janesville vets today to schedule a consultation.

 New Patients Welcome